king-fox-2019/hackoverflow/README.md

       "downvotes": [],
       "_id": "5df78f849961c4808aa1a5df",
       "title": "What is?",
       "description": "What is what what?
 Why what is what?
-How what be what when what is what?", "author": {
+How what be what when what is what?"
-        "_id": "5df78131eca931762cde32ff",
-        "email": "dummy@mail.com"
-      }
     }
   ]
 }